 Sample Line of Credit Calcualation

 If you’ve got a $200,000 home that you still owe $100,000 on, then by the above calculations you’d be approved for a HELOC with a credit limit of $60,000.
 Once your HELOC has been established, you’ll typically be able to borrow up to your credit limit whenever you want, using designated checks.
+Figure out how much you are eligible for by using a home equity calculator.

 Why does a HELOC make sense?